karpo27/Backend_OracleONE_Program/README.md

 3- Practicing Programming Logic with Games and Animations

-4- HTML and CSS - Part 1
+4- HTML and CSS - Part 1-4

-5- HTML and CSS - Part 2

-6- HTML and CSS - Part 3

-7- HTML and CSS - Part 4

-8- Java - JRE and JDK
+5- Java - JRE and JDK

-9- Java - OOP: Understanding Object-Oriented Programming
+6- Java - OOP: Understanding Object-Oriented Programming

-10- Java - Polymorphism: Understanding inheritance and interfaces
+7- Java - Polymorphism: Understanding inheritance and interfaces

-11- Java - Exceptions
+8- Java - Exceptions

-12- Java - Mastering Collections
+9- Java - Mastering Collections

-13- Introduction to SQL with MySQL
+10- Introduction to SQL with MySQL

-14- Java and JDBC - Working with a Database
+11- Java and JDBC - Working with a Database

-15- Persistence with JPA - Hibernate
+12- Persistence with JPA - Hibernate

-16- Java and JPA - Advanced Queries
+13- Java and JPA - Advanced Queries

-17- Java Servlet - Fundamentals of Web Programming with Java
+14- Java Servlet - Fundamentals of Web Programming with Java

-18- Java Servlet - Authentication, Authorization, and MVC (Model-View-Controller)
+15- Java Servlet - Authentication, Authorization, and MVC (Model-View-Controller)

-19- Spring - Protecting REST API
+16- Spring - Protecting REST API